- College of Health Sciences & School of Education

 Credits and Courses

-The certificate in Assistive Technology and Accessible Design requires completion of a minimum 15 credits as listed below.
+The Certificate in Assistive Technology and Accessible Design requires completion of a minimum 15 credits as listed below.
+In special circumstances, the ATAD coordinator and advisory board may approve substitution of an equivalent Assessment or Intervention course relevant to assistive technology and adaptive design as appropriate.

 - OccThpy 620 Introduction to Assistive and Rehabilitation Technology, 3 cr